ballesterogh/algorithmic-collusion-IJIO-replication-code/README.md

 This README was prepared following the guidelines of the International Journal of Industrial Organization Data Editor.
 Last updated: 2 March 2026

-For questions about this replication package, please contact Gonzalo Ballestero (Pennsylvania State University) at gballestero@psu.edu.
+For questions about this replication package, please contact Gonzalo Ballestero at gballestero@psu.edu.

 ---